FluffySnowman/zshell/README.md

 # zShell

-A shell built in python
+A simple shell built in python

 ### Installation